bhavink/databricks/databricks-rest-api-collection/readme.md

-# In `Private Preview` - please reach out to your databricks team to enable this feature

 # databricks rest api collections

 - This documents the endpoints for the common databricks REST API's.
 This should work with [Azure](https://docs.azuredatabricks.net) as well [AWS](https://docs.databricks.com) based databricks deployments.